d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 Graphical processing units (GPUs) proved to be a game changer in make deep learning feasible.
-These chips had long been develoepd for accelerating graphics processing to benefit computer games.
+These chips had long been developed for accelerating graphics processing to benefit computer games.
 In particular, they were optimized for high throughput 4x4 matrix-vector products, which are needed for many computer graphics tasks.
 Fortunately, this math is strikingly similar